-- 39. This is in contrast with international human rights law, which "accords protection to religious or belief communities, regardless of whether or not they enjoy legal personality".51 Article 19 para.
-1 of the ICCPR not only guarantees the individual freedom of religion or belief, but also the freedom to manifest a religion or belief "in community with others", in public or private, in worship, observance, practice and teaching.
-This manner of exercising the right to freedom of religion or belief "in community with others" includes the right to establish a religious or belief community and for such a community to carry out its activities, without having to be recognized previously by a State authority through registration or other similar procedures,52 or without having to seek legal personality.53 As expressly noted in the 2014 Joint Legal Personality Guidelines, "the legal prohibition and sanctioning of unregistered activities is incompatible with international standards".
-54 From this it follows that the activity of a religious or belief community cannot be qualified as "illegal" for the simple fact that the religious or belief community is not registered, as "the enjoyment of the right to freedom of religion or belief must not depend on whether a group has sought and acquired legal personality status".55 The definition of "illegal religious activity" should be removed from the Draft Law and the Draft Law should extend protection to unregistered religious or belief groups, and expressly state that they may choose to function and carry out their activities without registration.
+39. This is in contrast with international human rights law, which "accords protection to religious or belief communities, regardless of whether or not they enjoy legal personality".
+Article 19 para, 1 of the ICCPR not only guarantees the individual freedom of religion or belief. but also the freedom to manifest a religion or belief "in community with others", in public or private, in worship, observance, practice and teaching.
+This manner of exercising the right to freedom of religion or belief "in community with others" includes the right to establish a religious or belief community and for such a community to carry out its activities, without having to be recognized previously by a State authority through registration or other similar procedures, or without having to seek legal personality.
+As expressly noted in the 2014 Joint Legal Personality Guidelines, "the legal prohibition and sanctioning of unregistered activities is incompatible with international standards".
+From this it follows that the activity of a religious or belief community cannot be qualified as "illegal" for the simple fact that the religious or belief community is not registered, as "the enjoyment of the right to freedom of religion or belief must not depend on whether a group has sought and acquired legal personality status".
+The definition of "illegal religious activity" should be removed from the Draft Law and the Draft Law should extend protection to unregistered religious or belief groups, and expressly state that they may choose to function and carry out their activities without registration.
 During the videoconferences, the public authorities explained that non-registration was not preventing the individual exercise of the right to freedom of religion or belief.
-However, this only relates to the individual manifestation of religion or belief. whereas the collective exercise of this right should also be guaranteed, e.g., the right to worship collectively or to be collectively active in society. - 40.
-Article 18 para.
+However, this only relates to the individual manifestation of religion or belief, whereas the collective exercise of this right should also be guaranteed, e.g., the right to worship collectively or to be collectively active in society.

+40. Article 18 para.
 2 of the Draft Law provides that "[a] religious organization acquires the status of a legal entity after its registration".
-In light of the above, this provision should not be interpreted as requiring a religious or belief group to acquire legal personality before being authorized to exercise its right to freedom of religion or belief and carrying out its activities.
-While some procedures may seem necessary to provide certain religious or belief communities with legal personality status, religious or belief communities should not be obliged to register or seek legal personality if they do not wish to do so.56 - 41.
-At the same time, the right to legal personality status is vital to the full exercise of the right to freedom of religion or belief and a number of key aspects of organized community life57 in this area become impossible or extremely difficult without having legal personality.58
+In light of the above, this provision should not be interpreted as requiring a religious or belief group to acquire legal personality before

-51 See op. cit. footnote 16, para.
+&lt;sup>51 See op. cit. footnote 16, para.
 17 (2014 Joint Legal Personality Guidelines).

-53 Ibid. paras.
+&lt;sup>53 Ibid. paras.
 10 and 21 (2014 Joint Legal Personality Guidelines); and op. cit. footnote 30, para.
 31 (2018 Joint Opinion on Armenia).
 See also UN Special Rapporteur on Freedom of Religion or Belief, Report of to the Human Rights Council, 22 December 2011, A/HRC/19/60, para.
-58, which states that "[r]espect for freedom of religion or belief as a human right does not depend on administrative registration procedures, as freedom of religion or belief has the status of a human right, prior to and independent from any acts of State approval".
+70, which states that "[r]espect for freedom of religion or belief as a human right does not depend on administrative registration procedures, as freedom of religion or belief has the status of a human right, prior to and independent from any acts of State approval".
 See also Venice Commission and OSCE/ODIHR Advisory Council on Freedom of Religion or Belief, Joint Opinion on Freedom of Conscience and Religious Organizations in the Republic of Kyrgyzstan, CDL-AD(2008)032, para.
 26, where the OSCE/ODIHR and the Venice Commission considered that "[t]he decision whether or not to register with the state may itself be a religious one, and the right to freedom of religion or belief should not depend on whether a group has sought and acquired legal entity status".